open-quantum-safe/boringssl/README.md

 The fork can also be built with shared libraries, to do so, run `cmake -DBUILD_SHARED_LIBRARIES=ON -GNinja ..`.

-To exectue the white-box and black-box tests, run `ninja run_tests` from the `build` directory.
+To execute the white-box and black-box tests, run `ninja run_tests` from the `build` directory.

 ### Running